joshbaje/Drively/README-API-Integration.md

 2. Test authentication flows thoroughly
 3. Verify data CRUD operations for all resources
 4. Test error conditions and edge cases
+5. For Supabase-specific testing, navigate to the `/supabase-test` route

 ## Environment Variables

 Configure the API integration using these environment variables:

 - `REACT_APP_API_PROVIDER`: Set to 'xano' or 'supabase'
-- `REACT_APP_XANO_BASE_URL`: Xano API base URL
+- `REACT_APP_XANO_API_URL`: Xano API base URL (currently https://x8ki-letl-twmt.n7.xano.io/api:scA8Isc8)
+- `REACT_APP_XANO_TOKEN_KEY`: Storage key for Xano auth token (default: 'auth_token')
 - `REACT_APP_SUPABASE_URL`: Supabase project URL
 - `REACT_APP_SUPABASE_ANON_KEY`: Supabase anonymous key

+A sample `.env.example` file is included with the project to show the required configuration.

 ## Best Practices

 1. Always use the API service through the main export (`src/services/api/index.js`)
+2. For database operations, use the abstraction layer in `src/database/connection.js`
-2. Handle loading and error states in UI components
+3. Handle loading and error states in UI components
-3. Keep API call logic in hooks or context providers, not directly in components
+4. Keep API call logic in hooks or context providers, not directly in components
-4. Use consistent error handling patterns
+5. Use consistent error handling patterns
-5. Log non-sensitive information for debugging
+6. Log non-sensitive information for debugging
+7. Use the example hooks (like `src/hooks/useVehiclesExample.js`) as a reference

+## Additional Resources

+- [Supabase Integration Guide](./Supabase-Integration-Guide.md): Detailed guide for the Supabase integration
+- [Supabase MCP Setup](./Supabase-MCP-Setup.md): Instructions for setting up the Supabase MCP
+- [Database-Integration-Summary.md](./Database-Integration-Summary.md): Overview of the database integration architecture